YAL-GameMaker/FieldsForTwo/README.md

 Rest assured, for a "real" game you'll want to replace this with your own rules.

 ## Setting up
 - Open the GameMaker project
   (as of writing, I have used LTS IDE v2022.0.2.51 and runtime v2022.0.2.49)
 - Open Extensions ➜ Steamworks and change Steamworks SDK path to your own
   (with the extension version used, that should be Steamworks SDK 1.55)
 - Run two copies of the game and have a look!
-  To test Steam, you'll need to open the second copy on another computer or in Sandboxie - Steam won't let you connect to yourself.
+  To test Steam, you'll need to open the second copy on another computer or in Sandboxie with another account - Steam won't let you connect to yourself.

 ## Credits

-Example by YellowAfterlife
+Example by YellowAfterlife.

-Originally done as a research project for **Bing Bang Studio**, released with permission.
+Originally made as a research project for **Bing Bang Studio**, released with permission.